klu-ai/EmbedKit/README.md

 ## Architecture Overview

-EmbedKit is designed with a modular architecture to promote clarity and maintainability.
+EmbedKit is built with a modular architecture to ensure clarity and maintainability.
 Key components include:

-*   **`EmbedKit` (Class):** The primary class providing the API for interacting with the vector database.
-It manages core operations including embedding generation, storage, and search functionalities.
-Implements the `EmbedProtocol`.
+*   **`EmbedKit` (Class):** The primary class that provides the API for interacting with the vector database.
+It manages core operations including embedding generation, storage, and search functionalities, and implements the `EmbedProtocol`.
 *   **`Document` (Struct):** Represents a document within the database, encapsulating its unique ID, text content, vector embedding, and creation timestamp.
-*   **`Embedder` (Class):** Responsible for handling embedding generation using MLXEmbedders.
-Manages model loading and the process of generating embeddings from text.
+*   **`Embedder` (Class):** Responsible for managing embedding generation using MLXEmbedders.
+It handles model loading and the process of generating embeddings from text.
 *   **`Storage` (Protocol):** Defines the interface for data persistence, allowing for different storage mechanisms to be implemented.
-*   **`FileStorage` (Class):** An implementation of the `Storage` protocol using the file system and JSON files for persistent document storage.
+*   **`FileStorage` (Class):** An implementation of the `Storage` protocol that uses the file system and JSON files for persistent document storage.
 *   **`Config` (Struct):** Encapsulates configuration parameters for `EmbedKit`, including the database name, storage directory, vector dimension, and search settings.
 *   **`SearchResult` (Struct):** Represents a single search result, containing the document ID, text, similarity score, and creation date.
 *   **`Index` (Struct):** Provides BM25 keyword indexing and search capabilities, utilized for hybrid search strategies.